zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-fundamentals.md

-## Azure Fundamentals

-The Azure Fundamentals are a set of tenets to which each Azure service is expected to adhere.
-The Azure Fundamentals program is described in the document located at [https://aka.ms/azurefundamentals](https://aka.ms/azurefundamentals).
-The document also identifies the stakeholders and contacts for each of the tenets.

 ## Quality Essentials

 Compliance criteria and practices are defined in Quality Essentials throughout the development cycle.
 These ensure that services meet the Trusted Cloud commitments outlined in the Microsoft Azure Trust Center for our customers.
 These are required procedures for preview and Global Availability, and are to be revisited for every release cycle.